 As in the case of a dead hearing aid, first, you should examine them visually.

-In case you are using a BTE (Behind the Ear) or a RIC/RITE (Receiver in Canal) type of hearing aid, observe closely for wax blockage in the ear mould opening.
+In case you are using a BTE (Behind the Ear) or a RIC/RITE (Receiver in Canal) type of hearing aid, observe closely for wax blockage in the ear mold opening.

-Solution: If you see signs of wax accumulation in the ear mould, clean the ear mould with a cleaning tool for Hearing aids, or if the dome has a wax guard, replace the wax guard.
+Solution: If you see signs of wax accumulation in the ear mold, clean the ear mold with a cleaning tool for hearing aids, or if the dome has a wax guard, replace the wax guard.

 Check for breakage in the silicone tubing if there are no signs of wax blockage in the BTE.